Jessa Duggar Pregnant With A Baby Girl? Jill Duggar Weighs In

 At the time, Jessa joked about hearing two heartbeats — and Jill said that there may have been some truth to that!

 “[Jill] used a doppler to hear the baby’s heart for the first time and predicted that the heartbeat she was hearing was a girl based on the speed of the baby’s heart rate.
 Jill used the doppler to prove that Jessa may be right about the twins thing — since she heard a heartbeat at two different rates while listening to her sister’s tummy,” InTouch Weekly reports.
-It sounds like Jessa Duggar also thinks that she’s having a girl, based on some of the differences that she is noticing in her second pregnancy.
-According to

 It sounds like Jessa Duggar also thinks that she’s having a girl, based on some of the differences that she is noticing in her second pregnancy.
 According to Us Weekly, Jessa Duggar spoke about her experience being pregnant with baby No. 2.
 “I’ve had way more food aversions.
 We couldn’t even have [coffee, chicken, and popcorn] in the house,” Jessa said, adding that she’s had pretty bad morning sickness.
 Any old wives tale will tell you that bad morning sickness and severe food aversions mean that a woman is carrying a girl.
 Also, many believe that craving salty foods